 - College-sponsored Merit Scholarships: Winners of college-sponsored merit scholarships are National Merit Scholarship Finalists who have been admitted to the college or university and have informed NMSC that the sponsor college is their first choice by the deadlines.
 These scholarships are renewable for up to four years of undergraduate study.
 Each year, colleges and universities offer about 3,800 Merit Scholarships to eligible Finalists.

-What are the entry requirements for the National Merit Scholarship competition?
+Requirements for the National Merit Scholarship Competition

 The first step is to take the PSAT no later than your junior year of high school.
 You must also be a U.S. citizen or a lawful permanent resident intending to become a citizen as soon as you can.
 Your scores are automatically sent to the National Merit Scholarship Corporation, the National Hispanic Recognition Program, the National Scholarship Service, and the Telluride Seminar Scholarships.